maximdeclercq/vtk-hackathon-2021/readme.md

-*THIS IS THE INSTRUCTORS VERSION WITH SOLUTIONS FROM [https://git.otainsight.com/workshop-vtk/hackathon-scrapy](https://git.otainsight.com/workshop-vtk/hackathon-scrapy).*
+*NOTE: THIS IS THE VERSION WITH SOLUTIONS*

-*THE STUDENT VERSION SHOULD BE ON [https://git.otainsight.com/workshop-vtk/hackathon-students](https://git.otainsight.com/workshop-vtk/hackathon-students)*

 # 1. Introduction